An inspiring travel guide covering an epic 5 day Cairns itinerary with my recommendations for an epic Tropical North Queensland adventure.

 Day 1: Island Day - Fitzroy, Green or Frankland Islands

-Luckily, you can book day trips which will cover your ferry transport and snorkelling gear to each of these.
-Trips to Fitzroy Island and Green Island depart from the Cairns Reef Terminal (harbour) while Frankland Islands will include a bus pickup from your accommodation to take you to the ferry down the Mulgrave River.
+Luckily, you can book a full-day tour which will cover your ferry transport and snorkelling gear to each of these.
+Trips to Fitzroy Island and Green Island depart from the Cairns Reef Fleet Terminal (Cairns Harbour) while Frankland Islands will include a bus pickup from your accommodation to take you to the ferry down the Mulgrave River.

 Book the best prices online: